Insider Tips for a Smooth Medical Credentialing Process | Medicus

 Medical Credentialing: What to Know to Keep the Process Moving

 When it comes to medical credentialing, it is important to know that every healthcare facility and state is different.
 The number of credentialing requirements may range; for example, some healthcare facilities require school transcripts to be sent directly from the issuing institution, while others may accept a scanned copy of a diploma.
 The most important thing is to be organized.
-Maureen Locke, Medicus Director of Credentialing, State Licensing, and Travel, has five important tips for you that will ensure a smooth credentialing process.
+The Medicus Credentialing team has compiled five important tips for you that will ensure a smooth credentialing process.

 Know your CV and be honest about your background.